USS Long Beach (CGN-9): Weapons suite

-The 5"/38 guns and the ASROC were retained, and several 12.7mm (50-cal) were installed as needed.
+The 5-inch/38 guns and the ASROC were retained, and several 12.7 mm (50-cal) were installed as needed.

 History

 Long Beach was originally ordered as CLGN-160.
 She was reclassified CGN-160 in early 1957, but was again reclassified as CGN-9 on 1 July 1957.
 Her keel was laid down on 2 December 1957 by Bethlehem Steel Co., Fore River Shipyard, Quincy, Massachusetts.
 She was launched 14 July 1959, sponsored by Mrs. Marian Swanson-Hosmer, the wife of Rear Admiral Craig Hosmer (USNR, Ret.), a Congressman from California, and commissioned on 9 September 1961.
 At commissioning, the ship was reported to have cost $320 million ($ today), which was over budget from earlier estimates of $250 million.

 During construction in January 1960, it was widely reported that Long Beach was sabotaged when anti-mine (degaussing) electrical cables were found to have been intentionally cut in three places.
 It was the second of three incidents at Fore River Shipyard at that time.

 Long Beach was assigned to the Atlantic Fleet and home ported at Naval Station Norfolk.
 The guided‑missile cruiser conducted extensive shakedown testing of her complex weapons and propulsion systems from 2 October to 16 December 1961; her performance proved the nuclear cruiser a capable warship.
 Between 28 December and 6 January 1962 she conducted operational tests of her missiles off Puerto Rico, then sailed for Bremerhaven, Germany, arriving 15 January for courtesy calls in north European ports.

 Returning to Norfolk, Virginia 7 February 1962, Long Beach, trained off the east coast and in the Caribbean.
 On 10 April, she joined Atlantic Fleet as flagship for Admiral Robert L. Dennison, Commander in Chief, Atlantic Fleet, for exercises off the coasts of U.S. states North Carolina and Virginia.
 She was reviewed by President John F. Kennedy and Vice President Lyndon B. Johnson during this time.

 Long Beach served in the Atlantic Fleet from her commissioning in 1961 until completing her first refueling in early 1966, when the cruiser was transferred from her home port of Norfolk to Naval Station Long Beach, California.